AbdellahRAISSOUNI/bitcoin-price-prediction/README.md

 # Usage

 Instructions on how to use your project.
-This could include how to run the application, how to interact with it, and any other relevant information.
+This could include how to run the application, how to interact with it, and any other relevant information. don't forget to replace the Api with your "CryptoCompare" Api

 ```bash
 python app.py
 ```
+The app will be running on: http://127.0.0.1:5000/

 # Deployment